 under the alias of "Max" with a phone

-the classic car collecting hobby.
+I'm not the Pronman's only victim.
 Other reputable car collectors, including Bill Ockerlund, Jurgen Stanley,

 Wade Ogle, Mike Pietranico and Joey Lange have also found

-themselves regretting their deals with the Pronmans.
-Don't forget to
+themselves regretting their relationships with the Pronmans -- just ask